Episode

 .

-as he just misses.
-She now backs up toward the corner of the shelter
+of the way as he just misses.
+She now backs up toward the corner of the shelter where

-is.
-Michelle looks playfully at Big Scott in mock horror, then turns
+Michelle is.
+Michelle looks playfully at Big Scott in mock horror, then turns to Sara)

 .